 “It is vital that this inquiry is seen to be totally independent and without any limit on its scope.
 I will work closely with this inquiry and share all the information I have.
 This is precisely what the Waterpark community has been calling for and I hope the inquiry engages fully with the local parishes.”

 “I am greatly concerned that this should not be a cheap, cursory probe because the amount of money set aside by GCC appears to be totally inadequate when you consider that CDC spent more than £30,000 on its own investigation which was not even independent.”

-“I have recently had talks with senior Gloucestershire police officers . . . → Read More: Campaigner welcomes Water Park inquiry
+“I have recently had talks with senior Gloucestershire police . . . → Read More: Campaigner welcomes Water Park inquiry

 There have been more calls this week for a fresh inquiry into the Water park scandal which saw ex Water Park Society CEO Dennis Grant recently jailed for fraud.

 Private Eye, ‘Rotten Boroughs’, 3 August 2011 The call comes after further revelations became public about local authorities being warned about missing money months before anyone took action.

 Mr Grant defrauded the Society out of £660,000, but it has now emerged that Cllr Esmond Jenkins (Water Park) alerted senior council officials, the police and Cotswolds MP Geoffrey Clifton-Brown to a missing payment of £150,000 two months before Grant’s crimes were uncovered.

 Cllr Jenkins contacted officers at Cotswold District Council, Gloucestershire County Council, Wiltshire County Council, Gloucestershire Police and the Cotswolds MP.
 He asked them if they were aware of a £150,000 deal which had been arranged between the Water Park Society and a company called Kilbride.
 The £150,000 never appeared in . . . → Read More: Fresh call for water park cash inquiry